Taking an IT degree apprenticeship

 - 2015 – graduated with a first class honours degree in business management for IT in July

 Tuition fees were increased in the year that I was due to begin university so I had to explore alternative options.
-I believed that having a degree would open doors, but I couldn’t afford £9,000 a year.
+I believed that having a degree would open doors, but I couldn’t afford the tuition fees.

 I searched online for opportunities and came across CGI’s degree apprenticeship programme, which combines a full-time, permanent job with a degree in a related subject.
 Even though I didn’t know exactly what I wanted to do when I left college, I applied for the scheme.
 What I did know, though, was that the programme was a fast-track road to work experience and a degree.
 Before long I was invited to Reading for an assessment day, after which I was offered a job.